esl/elixirconf-eu-jekyll/_talks/architectural-and-codewise-learnings-building-a-successful-elixir-application-1.md

 **Target audience:**

-* Beginner Elixir Engineers who want to learn standard techniques to make their code concise and uniform
+* Beginner Elixir Engineers who want to learn standard techniques to make their code concise and uniform.

-* More experienced Elixir engineers who want to see, learn and discuss different approaches to solve common problems in different applications, easier to maintain.
+* More experienced Elixir engineers who want to see, learn and discuss different approaches to solve common problems in different applications.